-'646 patent figure (highlighted)
+'645 patent figure (highlighted)

-The above illustration is a side-by-side comparison of Figure 1 of Linz (left) and the '646 patent Figure (right), and each depicts highlighted design features.
-According to Gamon, the highlights "show[] a distinct difference of the appearance of Linz relative to the '646 patent for a number of reasons," including Linz's failure to have "a cylindrical object, or any object, on display, especially one with its circular end partially visible."
 PO Resp.
-23. Also because Linz lacks any type of cylindrical object, there is no disclosure of "a pair of vertical, planar walls in front of a cylindrical article."
+23. The above illustration is a side-by-side comparison of Figure 1 of Linz (left) and the '645 patent Figure (right), and each depicts highlighted design features.
+According to Gamon, the highlights "show[] a distinct difference of the appearance of Linz relative to the '645 patent for a number of reasons," including Linz's failure to have "a cylindrical object, or any object, on display."
 Id.
 Gamon points out that Linz fails to disclose "a curved label area that extends essentially to the sides of the rack," because Linz has "flat strips extending laterally inward from the sides."
 Id. at 23-24 (citing Ex.
 2001 ¶ 16).
-Gamon's primary argument is that "Linz, without modification, lacking the cylindrical article shown in the '646 patent design and its other elements, therefore does not provide 'basically the same visual impression' as the design of the '646 patent, and therefore the unaltered Linz design cannot be . . . used as primary reference against the '646 patent."
+Gamon's primary argument is that "Linz, without modification, lacking the cylindrical article shown in the '645 patent design and its other elements, therefore does not provide 'basically the same visual impression' as the design of the '645 patent, and therefore the unaltered Linz design cannot be . . . used as primary reference against the '645 patent."
 Id. at 24.

 On remand, Gamon contends that "[t]he record does not contain any basis for the dimensions and position of the hypothetical can in Linz in Petitioners' drawing," and as such, Campbell's theories of can placement in Linz are based on "impermissible hindsight."
-Paper 95, 16.
+Paper 95, 15.
 Gamon continues that "Linz does not describe or show what type of article is to be displayed in it, and the record is unclear as to what the appearance of an article in Linz would be."
-Id.
+Id. at 16.
 Gamon contends Mr. Gandy failed to establish a "rational basis for the hypothetical can appearance or specific location in Petitioners' drawing," because he ignored "the actual function of the Linz rack" and he also ignored the specific structure that should have been examined to determine the size and location of Petitioner's hypothetical can.
-Id. at 19 (quoting Ex.
+Id. at 18-19 (quoting Ex.
 2019, 23 (Mr. Gandy testified: "That's not really anything that we would consider in determining patentability from a design standpoint.
 How it actually works is not something that we are looking at.")).